juywvm/Python-Password-Generator/README.md

 - Random Generated Password ( Special Symbols )
 - Random Generated Password ( Special Symbols + Numbers )
 - Able to add custom string to the random generated password automaticlly (can select adding custom string to the beginning or end)
+- Automaticlly copies generated password to the clipboard